gethop-dev/buddy-auth.jwt-oidc/README.md

       case-sensitive strings.
 In the common special case when there is just one audience, the aud value MAY be a single case-sensitive string.
-* Either one of (but only one):
+* Either one but, only one, of:
     * `:well-known-url` is the URL of the OpenID Provider's Configuration Document (also known as the "well-known openid-configuration").
 It must be a `string` or a `java.net.URL` value.
     * `:jwks-uri` is the URL of the OpenID Provider's JSON Web Key Set [JWK] document.
 This contains the signing key(s) the Relaying Party uses to validate signatures from the OpenID Provider.
 It must be a `string` or a `java.net.URL` value.

-You can also use the following optional configuration keys:
+IdP configuration maps can also use the following optional configuration keys:

 * `:pubkeys-expire-in` which is the time to live for the cached OpenID Provider signing keys.
 It has to be specified in an integral number